christopherthielen/typedoc-plugin-external-module-name/README.md

 This allows more control over the modules that Typedoc generates.
 Instead of the four modules above, we could group them into two:

-* thing1
+- thing1
-* thing2
+- thing2

 ### Installing

-Typedoc 0.4 has the ability to discover and load typedoc plugins found in node_modules.
+Typedoc has the ability to discover and load typedoc plugins found in node_modules.
 Simply install the plugin and run typedoc.

 ```
-npm install --save typedoc-plugin-external-module-name
+npm install -D typedoc-plugin-external-module-name
 typedoc
 ```